lucacorti/jsonapi_plug/README.md

 This will take care of ensuring `JSON:API` spec compliance and will return errors for malformed requests.

-The `:api` option expects an API module for configuration.
+The `:api` option expects a module using `JSONAPI.API` for configuration.

-You also need to provide the `:view` option specifying which `JSONAPIPlug.View` to use for rendering data provided by your controller.
+The `:view` option expects a module using `JSONAPIPlug.View` to convert data to and from `JSON:API` format.

 When requests are processed, the `:jsonapi_plug` connection private field is populated with the parsed request.